-With the threat of a Trump Administration pullout from the JCPOA looming, Congress acted on or considered additional Iran sanctions legislation.
-Still, the sanctions laws adopted appeared to avoid violating U.S. JCPOA commitments.
-Because the Trump Administration has exited the pact, there is increased potential for Congress to consider legislation that sanctions those Iranian economic sectors that could not be sanctioned under the JCPOA.
-The following sections discuss some Iran sanctions legislation enacted or under consideration in the 115th Congress.
+Even before the Trump Administration pulled the United States out of the JCPOA, Congress acted on or considered additional Iran sanctions legislation.
+Some of the legislation appeared to avoid violating U.S. JCPOA commitments.
+Because the Trump Administration has exited the pact, there is increased potential for the 116th Congress to consider legislation that sanctions those Iranian economic sectors that could not be sanctioned under the JCPOA.

+The following is some of the Iran sanctions legislation enacted or considered in the 115th Congress.